Attrition rate is a simple metric that provides critical insight into your company and how well you're retaining employees.

 Employees that are highly stressed are more likely to quit their jobs.
 A recent study showed that job stress has a negative impact on performance and a positive correlation with leaving the company.

 A Gallup survey found that 70% of surveyed employees feel overwhelmed by their workload.
-Helping your teams manage their workload and giving them ample resources to do so is a great way to reduce attrition rate.
+Helping your teams manage their workload and work-life balance is a great way to reduce attrition rate.

 3. Room for advancement